After disaster it is hard to insure you get the right, healthy nutrients which are key to survival.

 Just some of the more major disaster scenarios include floods, earthquakes, fires, volcanoes, cyclones, hurricanes, typhoons, tsunamis, solar storms, nuclear radiation chemical emergencies and so on.
 Drought and famine can follow.
 Not to mention our more everyday incidents.
 Hurricane Sandy at time of writing is the latest of what seems to be an increasing number of disasters around the world.

-It is now the start of December 2012 and the talk of the possible impending doomsday, towards the end of December 2012, the end of the Mayan calendar and possible worldwide disaster, only highlights what we should already be doing regardless, and that is preparing for the worst for ourselves and our our family.
+At time of writing it is now the start of 2014 and the concern about 2012 has well passed, but the publicity surrounding the end of the Mayan calendar only highlighted what we should already be doing regardless, and that is preparing for the worst for ourselves and our our family.

 Planning for survival is not just for the hardcore survivalists anymore, and we want